banhbio/hedera/README.md

 ## Output

 - `01_qc_reads`: The results of the quality control checks for the reads. (no output, if the `--after_qc` option is included)
-    - `fastq`: FastQ files
+    - `fastq`: FastQ files.
-    - `html`: HTML report files
+    - `html`: HTML report files.
-    - `json`: JSON summary files
+    - `json`: JSON summary files.
 - `02_assembly`: The results of the assembly. (no output, if the `--from_contig` option is included)
-- `03_binning`: The results and intermediate files from the binning process
+- `03_binning`: The results and intermediate files from the binning process.
-    - `metabat2bin`: The bins obtained from metabat2
+    - `metabat2bin`: The bins obtained from metabat2.
-    - `metabat2sc`: The single contigs rescued from the leftovers of metabat2
+    - `metabat2sc`: The single contigs rescued from the leftovers of metabat2.
+    - `coverm`: The intermediate .bam files produced by coverM.
-    - `depth`: The depth files used as input for metabat2
+    - `depth`: The depth files used as input for metabat2.
-    - `bin`: The final collection of bins obtained from the binning process
+    - `bin`: The final collection of bins obtained from the binning process.
         - `fasta`: The bin fasta.
         - `prodigal`: The protein sequences predicted from the fasta sequences.
 - `04_filter_NCLDV`: The results of the NCLDV bin filtering process.